Intro: SENSLY HAT FOR THE RASPBERRY PI AIR QUALITY & GAS DETECTOR V1.1

 You should be able to see positions 05 and 76 on the screen.

 To be able to run the calibration process, an update step is required.
 The first step is to download the files for the calibration firmware at:

-Next step, is to run the Firmware script.
+After everything is connected is time to run the Firmware script.

 - $ sudo python Firmware_Updater_Calibration.py

-Once the upload has finished, connect the Sensly as always and go to the next step.
+Once the upload mode has finished, connect the Sensly on top of the Raspberry Pi and go to the next step.

 Step 7: Calibrate the Gas Sensors

 There is a pre-heating/burn-in phase required to remove the protective coating the sensors have when we receive them from the manufacturers, this is typically 48 hours and only has to be done once.
 After that, we typically recommend heating the sensor for 15 minutes to stabilize readings before logging any data.

 Now we need to calibrate the Gas Sensors to be able to calculate the PPM.
 To do this we need to put the Sensly HAT in a clean air environment.
 This could be outside or if you have the facilities, in synthetic air.
 While the air you put it in will affect the accuracy of the sensors it will not affect precision so if you are looking to track changes in your air quality Sensly will be suitable.
 The Sensly HAT comes pre-loaded with the calibration firmware, so we can simply run the calibration script to find the R0 values for each Gas sensor.
 To be able to put Sensly in the calibration environment we need to be able to run the calibration script when the Pi boots up.
 For this, we will need to download:

 Next, we need to put the following command into the file